haslinger/encrateia.informatom.com/pages/about.markdown

 Encrateia is, while not for free, an open source application.
 Have a look at the page [Source Code](/source/), if you want to check it out and/or compile Encrateia yourself.

-If you have any questions regarding Encrateia, feel free to write an email to the main developer <stefan.haslinger@3-schweinehun.de>.
+If you have any questions regarding Encrateia, feel free to write us an email
+<mailto:encrateia@informatom.com>.

 * Ready for a [list of features](/features)?
 * Or do you prefer our huge screenhot [Gallery](/gallery/)?